Low Dimensional Projection of Cytometry Samples

 a list of expression matrices, but - the user provides the nb of

-samples, and a user-written flow frame loading function that will be
+samples, and a user-written expression matrix loading function that will

 matrix - upon request, and optionally additional arguments.